 In a bone-soft tissue flap, overlying skin and bone are transferred to the wounded area and from there, both receive their own blood supply.

 A microvascular free flap is somewhat different from the aforementioned procedures, as a section of skin and tissue is completely severed from its initial location and reattached to the new site by the connection of multiple tiny blood vessels.

 Other Reconstructive Procedures

-In addition to correcting cuts and other surface wounds, plastic surgeons also regularly treat both cancerous and non-cancerous growths and problems with the supporting structures beneath the skin.
+In addition to reconstructing the skin around cuts and other surface wounds, Dr. Leonard also regularly treats both benign and cancerous growths and issues with the supporting structures under the skin.

-Skin cancers and growths are usually removed by excision and closure, in which the growth is simply removed completely with a scalpel, leaving a small thin scar.
-If the cancer is large or spreading, major surgery may be necessary, using flaps to reconstruct the affected area.
+Skin cancers and other malignant growths are typically removed by a scalpel and the wound is closed, leaving a slight scar.
+If the cancerous skin tumor is large or has metastasized to other areas of the skin, major surgical procedures may be needed, which utilize flaps to reconstruct the damaged area of skin.

 Many areas of plastic surgery have been revolutionized over the past 10 years due to laser technology.
 The allure of this type of treatment comes from its ability to diminish growths or imperfections with minimal scarring, bruising or bleeding by “blasting” them away.